mine-cetinkaya-rundel/aifeedr/Gradio/README.txt

-This folder contains the Gradio backend code and teh Docker build script for a container to run it.
+This folder contains the Gradio backend code and the Docker build script for a container to run it.

 For production use, we assume that there is an NGinx HTTPS proxy running in front of this container amnd that we firewall access to this app so that only API calls originating on the servers where